charmoniumQ/PROBE/docs/benchmark_suite/README.md

 Although the user may eventually use a more semantically rich provenance, low-initial-cost system-level provenance would get provenance's "foot in the door".
 Since system-level provenance collection is a possibly valuable tradeoff between implementation cost and enabling provenance applications, system-level provenance will be the subject of this work.

-In the context of system-level provenance, artifacts are usually files, processes, or strings of bytes.
+In the context of system-level provenance, artifacts are usually files or processes.
 Operations are usually syscalls involving artifacts, e.g., `fork`, `exec`, `open`, `close`.
 For example, suppose a bash script runs a Python script that uses matplotlib to create a figure.
-A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process, without knowledge of the underlying program or programming language.
+A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process, without knowledge of the underlying program or programming language. [tweaked paragraph]{style=red}

 \begin{figure*}
 \begin{center}